-For thousands of Australians, Grand Final day is a time for getting together with friends (lockdown permitting), enjoying some spring-time sunshine (weather permitting), and doing the one thing we all love most — eating (always permitted)!
+Love it, hate it, or just plain don’t care, the AFL Grand Final is about far more than just footy.
+For thousands of Australians, it’s a time for getting together with friends, enjoying the sunshine, and doing the one thing we all love most — eating!

 Whether your lunch is a small affair or a big ol’ gathering, the game plan remains the same.

 Fry’s sausage rolls, Four ‘N Twenty meat-free pies, bite-size veg tarts, and hot chips are all on the menu.
 They’re quick, tasty, and far lower maintenance than a WAG getting ready for the Brownlow.
-All they need is the simple pairing of tomato sauce, and you’re ready to go.
+All they need is the simple pairing of tomato sauce and they’re good to go.

-When that final siren goes and you’re either celebrating, commiserating, or finishing your 1000-piece jigsaw puzzle of the scenic duck-filled lake you’ve been meaning to get round to for the last four months, you’ll probably realise that it’s dinner time and you haven’t even thought about what to cook.
-If, like me, you are exhausted from the excitement of the day and need some time to rest and recover, listen to your body.
+When that final siren sounds and you’re either celebrating, commiserating, or finishing the 1000-piece jigsaw puzzle of the scenic duck-filled lake you’ve been meaning to get to for the last four months, you’ll probably realise that it’s time for dinner and you haven’t even thought about what to cook.
+If, like me, you’re exhausted from the excitement of the day and need some time to rest and recover, listen to your body.
 Walking to the pantry and staring aimlessly won’t get the job done — I found that out the hard way.
 Cut yourself some slack and order in.
-Local cafes and restaurants would love the support and usually have several plant-based options on the menu.
-Whichever cuisine you choose, add a fresh salad or a side of greens to wash away the sins of your carb-loaded, pastry-filled day.
+Restaurants usually have at least a couple of plant-based options on the menu, or at very least, can cater by making a few small adjustments.
 This is one definitely worth handballing over to your local restaurants – pun intended.

-Whether you won, lost, or just enjoyed listening to the crowd’s cheers, boos, and desperate cries of “Baaaallll”, “Fifty metres”, and “Out of bounds, on the full”, it’s safe to say that if you followed my advice, its been a good day.
+Whether you won, lost, or just enjoyed listening to the crowd’s cheers, boos, and desperate cries of “Baaaallll!“, “Fifty metres!“, and “Out of bounds, on the full!“, it’s safe to say that if you followed my advice, it’s been a good day.